 We will visit some of the most interesting sites like the Plaza Mayor and the Mercado de San Miguel, where you can taste wonderful tapas and pinchos.
 We will then have dinner at one of Madrid’s most exquisite restaurants.

-Morning arrivals will join the rest of the group at the hotel and we will have breakfast.
-We will travel by private bus from Madrid to our hotel in León.
+We will travel by private bus or train from Madrid to our hotel in León.
 After settling in, everyone will meet and we will embark on a guided afternoon tour of the beautiful city of León.

 We will see, among other things, the Bayonnat Gothic Cathedral, with its unique stained glass windows.
 We will visit the Basilica of San Isidoro, with its tombs of the Kings of León and fine Romanesque paintings.
 Last but not least, we will see the Casa de Botines, a neogothic styled building designed by Gaudi (one of the three Gaudí buildings outside Catalonia).
 You will have a chance to view the city walls, built in the 1st century BC and enlarged in the 3rd-4th centuries AD.

-We will then return to the hotel for welcome cocktails and a delicious dinner with samplings of Léon’s classic cuisine.
+We will then have a delicious dinner with samplings of Léon’s classic cuisine.

 16.4 kms / 10.2 miles